jahetzler/jahetzler.github.io/Obtusa/obtusapopgen.md

 ## variant calling

-With bcftools we identify variants from the sequence data, for our analysis we are after Single Nucleotide Variant (SNV).
-Other types of variants called by the software include MNP (adjacent SNPs) and indels, these are not included in further analysis.
+With bcftools we identify variants from the sequence data, for our analysis we are after Single Nucleotide Polymorphisms (SNPs).
+Other types of variants called by the software include MNP (adjacent SNPs) and indels, these are not included in further analysis. </br>

 Note: The newer version of BCFtools [mpileup] sets maximum number of reads per input file set to -d 250, this can be set higher to include more reads.
-Previous limit was set to 8000.
+Previous limit was set to 8000, but we can increase it to our mean (15k for 18S or 25K for COI) or max read count (28k for 18S or 51k for COI) to include the high coverage we have for amplicon sequenceing. </br>

 ```
-ref_file="/Users/hetzler/Amphipod/referenceSeq/reference.fasta"
+ref_file="/Amphipod/referenceSeq/reference.fasta"
-id_loc="/Users/hetzler/Amphipod/mappedReads"
+id_loc="/Amphipod/mappedReads"
-out_loc="/Users/hetzler/Amphipod/variantCalling"
+out_loc="/Amphipod/variantCalling"
 cd $id_loc

 #variant calling
 for i in $(eval echo {A..D}); do
 	for x in {1..5}; do
-    bcftools mpileup -f $ref_file sort_${i}${x}.bam | bcftools call -mv -Ob -o $out_loc/calls_${i}${x}.vcf.gz
+    bcftools mpileup -d 8000 -f $ref_file sort_${i}${x}.bam | bcftools call -mv -Ob -o $out_loc/calls_${i}${x}.vcf.gz
   done
 done
 ```